TCBench: A Benchmark for Tropical Cyclone Track and Intensity Forecasting at the Global Scale: Getting Started

 \section{Getting Started}

-We provide a detailed description of how to prepare the necessary data, perform training, and benchmark your own model on our website.
-Please visit the following URL to see the guide: \textit{redacted for anonymity} .
-We also ask that if you encounter any issues to please feel free to contact us or raise an issue on GitHub.
+We provide a getting started jupyter notebook that provides instructions for preparing the necessary data and benchmarking your own model on our website.
+Please visit the following URL to see the notebook:\\\url{https://github.com/tcbench/TCBench/blob/main/dev/Getting_Started.ipynb}\\ We also ask that if you encounter any issues to please feel free to contact us or raise an issue on GitHub.